 Have you been wondering if you should set up a revocable trust?
 This type of trust is one of many estate planning tools available that can help protect your assets and ensure your wishes are followed.

-Let’s take a quick look at who would typically benefit from this estate planning vehicle and review some facts about them.
+Let’s take a quick look at what revocable trusts are, who would typically benefit from having this estate planning tool in their estate plan, and review some facts about them.

 As with most financial products, the answer is “it depends.”
 Some estate planners think everyone should have one; others say it’s not necessary for people with simpler financial situations.